azuremike/Cisco-Portfolio/README.md

 **Lab 8 Description:** Contains information on how to setup various AWS cloud computing functions.

 PDFs are available in this repository containing complete information about each lab.

 # Personal Information
-https://www.linkedin.com/in/mikeazure/
+I am currently a Computer Science student at Columbia University, graduating in May 2026.
+The best way to contact me, and learn more about me, is through linkedin: https://www.linkedin.com/in/mikeazure/